 - Make lifelong friendships, and become a role model for others

-- Be a resident of the Pasadena Area Community College District and able to provide verification of residence
+- Be a full-time resident of the Pasadena Area Community College District

 - Be a senior in high school or enrolled as a full-time student (minimum 12 units) in any accredited school or college in the Pasadena Area Community College District

-- Register and complete the official Royal Court online application
+- Complete the official Royal Court online application

 ROYAL COURT FAQ